Subnetting (and Drills)

 Number of Hosts:

-Subnetting practice: https://subnetipv4.com/
+Subnetting practice/drills: https://subnetipv4.com/

-With subnet mask practice: https://richtechguy.com/subnetting-practice-tool/
+With subnet mask practice/drills: https://richtechguy.com/subnetting-practice-tool/

 CIDR Calculator: https://cidr.xyz/